deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/aws-redshift/deep-dive-best-practices.md

 - For copying a large number of rows (> hundreds of millions) consider using ALTER TABLE APPEND instead of INSERT INTO SELECT VACUUM and ANALYZE

-VACCUM will globally sort the table and remove rows that are marked as deleted
+VACUUM will globally sort the table and remove rows that are marked as deleted

 - For tables with a sort key, ingestion operations will locally sort new data and write it into the unsorted region ANALYZE collects table statistics for optimal query planning